Strategy15 min read

 For teams of 2-20 people:

-• ChatGPT Team or Claude for Business
+• ChatGPT Business or Claude Team

 • One admin who manages accounts